Loading [MathJax]/extensions/TeX/mathchoice.js

 (Note: The contents of this blog post were taken verbatim from this MSE question, dated January 9, 2019.)

-Let $N$ be an odd (positive) integer.
-If $\sigma(N)=2N$ where $\sigma(N)$ is the sum of the divisors of $N$, then $N$ is called an odd perfect number.
-Let $I(N)=\sigma(N)/N$ denote the abundancy index of $N$.
-Likewise, denote the deficiency of $x \in \mathbb{N}$ by $D(x)=2x-\sigma(x)$, and the sum of the aliquot divisors of $x$ by $s(x)=\sigma(x)-x$.
+Let N be an odd (positive) integer.
+If \sigma(N)=2N where \sigma(N) is the sum of the divisors of N, then N is called an odd perfect number.
+Let I(N)=\sigma(N)/N denote the abundancy index of N. Likewise, denote the deficiency of x \in \mathbb{N} by D(x)=2x-\sigma(x), and the sum of the aliquot divisors of x by s(x)=\sigma(x)-x.

-Euler showed that an odd perfect number, if one exists, must have the so-called Eulerian form $N = q^k n^2$, where $q$ is the special/Euler prime satisfying $q \equiv k \equiv 1 \pmod 4$ and $\gcd(q,n)=1$.
+Euler showed that an odd perfect number, if one exists, must have the so-called Eulerian form N = q^k n^2, where q is the special/Euler prime satisfying q \equiv k \equiv 1 \pmod 4 and \gcd(q,n)=1.

 The question on the existence of an odd perfect number is one of the long-standing open problems of number theory.

-Since $\gcd(q,n)=1$ and the abundancy index function $I$ is multiplicative, we have
+Since \gcd(q,n)=1 and the abundancy index function I is multiplicative, we have

-$$\iff \frac{\sigma(q^k)}{q^k} = I(q^k) = \frac{2}{I(n^2)} = \frac{2n^2}{\sigma(n^2)}.$$
+\iff \frac{\sigma(q^k)}{q^k} = I(q^k) = \frac{2}{I(n^2)} = \frac{2n^2}{\sigma(n^2)}.

 Using the formula

-and the substitutions $A=\sigma(q^k)$, $B=q^k$, $C=2n^2$, and $D=\sigma(n^2)$, and noting that $C-A > 0$ and $D-B > 0$ (see this paper by Dris (2012) for more information), we obtain
+and the substitutions A=\sigma(q^k), B=q^k, C=2n^2, and D=\sigma(n^2), and noting that C-A > 0 and D-B > 0 (see this paper by Dris (2012) for more information), we obtain

-$$\frac{\sigma(q^k)}{q^k} = I(q^k) = \frac{2}{I(n^2)} = \frac{2n^2}{\sigma(n^2)} = \frac{2n^2 - \sigma(q^k)}{\sigma(n^2) - q^k}.$$
+\frac{\sigma(q^k)}{q^k} = I(q^k) = \frac{2}{I(n^2)} = \frac{2n^2}{\sigma(n^2)} = \frac{2n^2 - \sigma(q^k)}{\sigma(n^2) - q^k}.

 Using the known bounds

-$$\frac{q+1}{q} \leq I(q^k) < \frac{q}{q-1}$$
+\frac{q+1}{q} \leq I(q^k) < \frac{q}{q-1}

 we get the system of inequalities

-$$(q+1)(\sigma(n^2) - q^k) \leq 2qn^2 - q\sigma(q^k)$$
+(q+1)(\sigma(n^2) - q^k) \leq 2qn^2 - q\sigma(q^k)

 and

-$$(q-1)(2n^2 - \sigma(q^k)) < q(\sigma(n^2) - q^k)$$
+(q-1)(2n^2 - \sigma(q^k)) < q(\sigma(n^2) - q^k)

 from which we get

-$$q\sigma(q^{k-2})= q(\sigma(q^{k-1}) - q^{k-1}) = q(s(q^k) - q^{k-1}) = qs(q^k) - q^k \leq qD(n^2) - \sigma(n^2)$$
+q\sigma(q^{k-2})= q(\sigma(q^{k-1}) - q^{k-1}) = q(s(q^k) - q^{k-1}) = qs(q^k) - q^k \leq qD(n^2) - \sigma(n^2)

 and

-$$qD(n^2) - 2n^2 < qs(q^k) - \sigma(q^k) = q\sigma(q^{k-1}) - \sigma(q^k) = -1,$$
+qD(n^2) - 2n^2 < qs(q^k) - \sigma(q^k) = q\sigma(q^{k-1}) - \sigma(q^k) = -1,

 of which the last inequality implies that

-$$q < \frac{2n^2 - 1}{D(n^2)} = \frac{2n^2 - 1}{2n^2 - \sigma(n^2)}.$$
+q < \frac{2n^2 - 1}{D(n^2)} = \frac{2n^2 - 1}{2n^2 - \sigma(n^2)}.

 The two resulting inequalities may be summarized as follows:

-If $N=q^k n^2$ is an odd perfect number given in Eulerian form, then
+If N=q^k n^2 is an odd perfect number given in Eulerian form, then

-$$q\sigma(q^{k-2}) + \sigma(n^2) \leq qD(n^2) < 2n^2 - 1.$$
+q\sigma(q^{k-2}) + \sigma(n^2) \leq qD(n^2) < 2n^2 - 1.

 Consequently, we have

-$$q\sigma(q^{k-2}) + \sigma(n^2) < 2n^2 - 1 \Longrightarrow D(n^2) > q\sigma(q^{k-2}) + 1.$$
+q\sigma(q^{k-2}) + \sigma(n^2) < 2n^2 - 1 \Longrightarrow D(n^2) > q\sigma(q^{k-2}) + 1.

 However, this last inequality appears to be trivial, as it is known that

-so that, if we are willing to assume the Descartes-Frenicle-Sorli Conjecture that $k=1$, and knowing that this conjecture implies $\sigma(q^k) < n$ (see this paper by Dris (2017) for more information), then we obtain
+so that, if we are willing to assume the Descartes-Frenicle-Sorli Conjecture that k=1, and knowing that this conjecture implies \sigma(q^k) < n (see this paper by Dris (2017) for more information), then we obtain

 (Please see OEIS sequence A322154 for more information.)